swcarpentry/git-novice/instructors.md

     challenge does that.

 *   This is a good moment to show a diff with a graphical diff tool.
-If you skip it because you're short on time, show it once in Github.
+If you skip it because you're short on time, show it once in GitHub.

 ## [Exploring History](05-history.html)